Today, I discuss the ways to grow as an individual.

 - Are you responsible with your finances?

-If you’re not attending to the crucial things in your life, then you may feel anxious.
+A healthy body and an indomitable spirit make child’s play of personal growth.
+You may feel anxious if you’re not attending to the crucial things in your life.
 This anxiety can stunt your growth and reduce your efficiency.
 Therefore, spend time with virtuous individuals, go to the gym, eat well, and excel at your job.
 Once you dominate the essentials, your mind will be clear, and your body will be strong.
-A healthy body and an indomitable spirit make child’s play of personal growth.

 4. Set the time to work